technologiestiftung/qtrees-vectortiles/README.md

 This project is a pipeline to generate vector tiles based on a PGSQL Database.
 It uses gdal, tippecanoe and mbtileserver to generate and serve vector tiles.
 It is a part of the QTrees.ai project.

+The pipeline consits of three parts.
+The

+1. The base image [Dockerfile.base](./Dockerfile.base) installs all the dependencies and tools needed to generate the vector tiles and serve them
+2. The generator.sh step in a GitHub Action [generate.yml](./.github/workflows/generate.yml) generates the vector tiles and pushes them to a S3 bucket (uses the base image)
+3. The tileserver hosted on render.com.
+[Dockerfile](./Dockerfile) builds a docker image that downloads the generated .pbf from AWS S3 and serves the vector tiles (uses the base image)

 ## Prerequisites

 - Docker
 - Postgres DB (also included in docker-compose.override.yml)
+- render.com Account
+- AWS S3 Bucket

 ## Usage and Development

+Local development is hard when trying to build ci pipelines.
+Happens mostly in the cloud on GitHub Actions.
+You could try [nektos/act](https://github.com/nektos/act) to run this locally.

 ```bash
 cd path/to/repo